ewanpandelus/GameBasedLearning/README.md

 of Glasgow.
 The game is a puzzle game developed in Unity.

 ## File structure
-The file structure for the game takes a standard Unity template, the Scripts are stored in their own folder within an Assets folder --> GameBasedLearning\GameBasedLearning.
-And the tests are stored in a Tests folder, which contains a reference the the scripts in the form of an assembly file.
+The file structure for the game takes a standard Unity template, the Scripts are stored in their own folder 'Scripts'.
+And the tests are stored in a 'Tests' folder, which contains a reference the the scripts in the form of an assembly file.
 *IMPORTANT*, as this is a game, the project holds meta files for most of the files, so for example a .cs file in the scripts folder will have a meta file associated.
+The raw survey data is stored in the folder SurveyData

 ```
 \2319069p
  \GameBasedLearning
   \Assets
    \Animations
    \Backgrounds